HongYue1/Clinic-Management-System/README.md

 This project is licensed under the MIT License.

 # Acknowledgments
-Special thanks to IMT and iti for their help and support in teaching me to be able to develop this project.
+I would like to extend my appreciation to IMT and ITI for their assistance and support in teaching me the necessary skills to develop this project.
+Their guidance has been invaluable in helping me successfully complete this endeavor.